americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

 #.
 Decrease and increased the indentation of the selected paragraph.
 #.
 Format the selected paragraph as a blockquote.
 #.
 Format text as code (i.e., in Courier font).
 #.
 Create a link from the selected text.
+See :ref:`Add a Link in an HTML Component`.
 #.
 Delete the current link.
 #.
 Insert an image at the cursor.
+See :ref:`Add an Image to an HTML Component`
 #.
 Work with HTML source code, described below.